NicholasLam1/cse15l-lab-reports/lab-report-2-week-3.md

   }
 ```

 The code above fixes the bug.
 The reason the bug caused that specific symptom is because the strings were added to the 0th position of the list.
 In other words, after checking the strings, the method would add the string to the beginning of the list which inadvertently reversed the order.
-My fix changes the way the strings are added so that it adds to the end of the list.
+My fix changes the way the strings are added so that it adds the string to the end of the list.
 This perseveres the order of the original list.